 - Almonds are great sources for alkali materials, and this is known to benefit the strength of the immune system, as well as increase the ability to stave off diseases and various health conditions.

 - The benefits of almonds in regards to skin health.
 Almond oil massages are very popular.
 Almond milk is also added to some soaps, because of almonds well-established reputation of improving the complexion of skin.

-- The potassium present in almonds helps to regulates blood pressure, and almonds are very low in sodium, which helps to control fluctuating blood pressure.
+- The potassium present in almonds helps to regulate blood pressure, and almonds are very low in sodium, which helps to control fluctuating blood pressure.

 - As well, almonds improve the movement of food through the colon.
 This prevents build-up and subsequent colon cancer.

 - Almonds also help to reduce the reactionary rise in glucose and insulin levels after meals.
 This modulation offers protection from the dangerous spikes in blood sugar which diabetics often suffer from following a large meal, or a meal with an unexpectedly high level of sugar in it.